modeling-computation/ASF_statisticalmodel/README.md

 'Identifying the risk clusters for African Swine Fever in Korea by developing the statistical models ' on revision by Frontiers in Veterinary science.

-Kyeongtae Ko, Yongin Choi, Janghun Oh, and Hyojung Lee
+Kyeongtae Ko, Yongin Choi, Changdae Son, Janghun Oh, and Hyojung Lee

 ## Abstract